 The learning objective should be identified on every piece of work.
 This is the main focus of feedback.
-Teachers can use a double tick to identify that the child has met the learning objective rather than acknowledging this in a written comment.
+Teachers can use a double tick to identify that the child has met the learning objective or a single tick to identify that the child has partly met the learning objective rather than acknowledging this in a written comment.